Website Manager

 DON'T BE A SIDELINE COACH OR REFEREE!

 Coaches and referees are usually parents just like you.
 They volunteer their time to help make your child's youth soccer experience a positive one.
 They need your support too.
+Parents please stay on the spectator's side of the field for the duration of the game (please also do not stand in the end zone near the goals).
+Only background checked and safety certified volunteers are allowed with the players on the player side.

 That means refraining from coaching or refereeing from the sidelines.
 As a volunteer organization, there's usually always an opportunity for you to take your interest in coaching or refereeing to the next level and become one yourself!